-V. CONCLUSIONS
+VI.
+CONCLUSIONS

-The equine sector generates huge amounts of organic residues.
-Situations and possible management concepts vary in different regions, depending on demands for horse manure as fertilizer or disposal costs, availability and costs for bedding material, stall management, economic viability of energy generation as well as the relevant general frameworks.
-Bioenergy production is still poorly adopted by the equine sector and should be encouraged by targeted programs.
+The contemporary equine sector is market-driven, highly diverse, and of significant economic importance in the EU and elsewhere.
+Considerable distance to traditional agriculture is one of its main characteristics, which among others means that agricultural schemes cannot be directly transferred to the equine sector.
+Equine activities generate huge amounts of organic residues, which under current practices are in most cases treated as wastes to be disposed of, which implies an additional financial burden for the producer.
+At the same time, horse manure is an organic material that contains significant potential to be valorised to generate energy and/or fertiliser material/ material to be used for soil improvement.
+Situations and possible management concepts vary in different regions, depending on demands for horse manure as fertiliser or disposal costs, availability and costs for bedding material, stall management, economic viability of energy generation as well as the relevant general frameworks.
+Bioenergy production is still poorly adopted by the equine sector and should be encouraged by targeted programmes.